immmersive/codesmash-ai/transformation-patterns.md

 Start with a Problem: The problem is represented as an initial pattern P0P0​, which you want to transform into a solution PTPT​.

-Generate Ideas: Multiple ideas I1,I2,…,InI1​,I2​,…,In​ are proposed, each representing a different way to transform P0P0​ into PTPT​.
+Generate Ideas: Multiple ideas $I_1, I_2, ..., I_n, I_1​, I_2​, ..., I_n$​ are proposed, each representing a different way to transform $P_0$​ into $P_T$.

 Evaluate Ideas as Optimization Problems: Each idea is evaluated based on how well it optimizes the transformation, taking into account the goal and the constraints.
 This evaluation is an optimization problem where the objective is to maximize the utility of the transformation.

-Identify the Optimal Pattern: The idea that yields the optimal pattern P∗P∗, the one that best solves the problem, is selected.
+Identify the Optimal Pattern: The idea that yields the optimal pattern $P∗$, the one that best solves the problem, is selected.
 This pattern represents the truth in your model.

-Truth as the Optimal Solution: The optimal pattern P∗P∗ is considered the truth because it is the result of the best possible transformation, given the constraints and the goal.
+Truth as the Optimal Solution: The optimal pattern $P∗$ is considered the truth because it is the result of the best possible transformation, given the constraints and the goal.
 This pattern is the most effective solution to the problem.

 # Summary